Vermont Sales and Use Tax

 Vermont says that an out-of-state seller is required to collect tax if they can be defined as a "vendor".
 Vermont has certain additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.

 If you are not sure if you have established nexus in Vermont, you can usually get free help by contacting the Vermont Department of Taxation.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Vermont.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in Vermont
+Special rules applying to Vermont:

 - Shipping is taxable.